MaxEffortCode/hello-world/README.md

 # hello-wor
 New to git hub.
 First Project?
-Hey my name well maybe one day.
-I will one day be a master of this java disastor.
+Hey my name is max.
+I will one day be a master of programming.